Rosalie Stier Calvert: Early life

-Rosalie-Eugénie Stier was the daughter of a wealthy Antwerp burgher, Baron Henri-Joseph Stier (1743–1821) and his wife Marie-Louise Peeters.
+Rosalie-Eugénie Stier was the daughter of a wealthy Antwerp burgher, Henri-Joseph Stier (1743–1821) and his wife Marie-Louise Peeters.
 The Stier family fled the Low Countries in 1794 as a French army invaded their home city.
 Once in America, the family's fortunes recovered from the disasters of European war.
 Rosalie Calvert became one of the richest women in America, amassing a large fortune, much of which she managed herself, and she owned one of the largest art collections in the country.

 Riversdale

 Rosalie Calvert lived at the Riversdale plantation, a five-part, large-scale late Georgian mansion with superior Federal interior, built between 1801 and 1807.
 Also known as Baltimore House, Calvert Mansion or Riversdale Mansion, it is located at 4811 Riverdale Road in Riverdale Park, Maryland.
 It was designated a National Historic Landmark in 1997.

 Once the manor house and centerpiece of a 739 acre plantation, Riversdale was built in 1801 by Henri Joseph Stier, who lived in the Brice House in Annapolis, Maryland immediately prior to building Riversdale.
 Stier planned the house in 1801 to resemble his Belgian residence, the Chateau du Mick.
 Four years later, Stier returned to the Low Countries, leaving the unfinished Riversdale to be completed by his daughter, Rosalie Stier Calvert and her husband, George Calvert, the son of Benedict Swingate Calvert, who was a natural son of Charles Calvert, 5th Baron Baltimore.